-Fishing in Placencia, Belize: A local fly fishing guide's perspective
+Fishing in Placencia, Belize: A local guide's perspective

 Aerial photo of a shallow turquoise flat surrounded by deeper blue water off the coast of Placencia, Belize, with a small skiff in the center.